chrischristakis/seecs/ReadME.md

 2) **Via ID lists**

-If we know what components an entity will have beforehand, we can utilize the `Get` method and just extract all the components that we need:
+If we know what components an entity will have beforehand, we can utilize the `Get` method and just extract all the components that we need given an Entity ID:
 ```cpp
 vector<EntityID> enemies;